Jewfish Fishing: Tips and Insights for Catching Southern Mulloway

 Quick Tips for Mulloway Fishing Success

-1. Timing and Tide: Focus your fishing efforts during low light periods such as dawn and dusk when mulloway tend to be more active and responsive to lures.
+Focus your fishing efforts during low light periods such as dawn and dusk when mulloway tend to be more active and responsive to lures.
 Additionally, fishing either side of tide changes, especially when there is a strong flow, can increase your chances of success.
 Tidal flow tends to concentrate bait around structure and eddies, so jewfish come to these areas to hunt.
 Often the high flow rates in the middle of the tide are too strong for fishing lures, but the slower flows near the turn of the tide are perfect.
+In many cases the bite can go quiet on the tide change when there’s not much water movement.

-Soft plastics and hard-body lures are the popular choices among jewfish anglers, though exact details vary depending on whether you’ll be fishing rocks, seawalls, estuaries and so on.
+Soft plastics and hard-body lures are the popular lure choices for mulloway fishing, though exact details vary depending on whether you’ll be fishing rocks, seawalls, estuaries and so on.
 Soft plastics that imitate baitfish, such as paddle-tail and curl-tail designs, rigged on a suitable jig head are great in natural colors like silver, white, and translucent shades.
 Consider using suspending or slow-sinking minnow-style hard-body lures that mimic injured or distressed fish.
 Diving depths of 1 to 3 meters are suitable for mulloway fishing even in deeper water at the ends of seawalls.
 Soft vibes are also popular and effective jewfish lures in the 90-100mm size range.

-4. Tackle Selection: Jewfish are relatively clean fighters, so in areas where there are no hard structures they can be played out on very light gear at times.
-On the other hand, the tckle required when fishing from ocean rocks and seawalls can be very heavy in order to cope with bigger fish and tough conditions.
-Once again, refer to the show notes of various ALF jewfish fishing episodes for detailed information on the appropriate tackle to use at a specific location.
+Mulloway are relatively clean fighters, so in areas where there are no hard structures to accidentally foul they can often be played out on very light gear.
+On the other hand, the tackle for fishing from ocean rocks and seawalls often needs be very heavy in order to cope with bigger fish and tough conditions.
+You can download our mulloway lures and tackle cheat sheet from this page.
 One thing that is common to all combos is the need for a quality reel equipped with a smooth drag system to handle the strong runs and bursts of these fish.

-5. Fishing Locations: Mulloway often congregate in deep holes, channel edges, drop-offs, and structure-rich areas like rock bars, bridge pylons, and jetties.
+Mulloway often congregate in deep holes, channel edges, drop-offs, and structure-rich areas like rock bars, bridge pylons, and jetties.
 However, they may not always be feeding in these areas and often come into the surf zone, headlands, eddies and shallow water to hunt.
-The area beneath bridge lights is another great place to find feeding mulloway.
+Estuary know that the fish distribute through an entire river system during the drier months when the salt water pushes up.
+But the prime mulloway fishing times are often after a big rain event, when fish congregate at the river mouths and feed madly on baitfish that are washed down.
+This is also a prime time to fish the foamy water at the end of seawalls.
+When fishing with lures at night the area beneath bridge lights is great place to find feeding mulloway.

 Conservation and Ethical Fishing